abrarurrahman/Masters_Thesis/README.md

 | BB11002   | 8         | 235            | 235      | 8             | ✅     |

 ## 🤖 Model Training and Dat Pre-Processing for Training

-Here’s the refined README with your requested changes.
-I’ll structure it to reflect notebook cells as subsections and add placeholder comments for screenshots (you can replace `*(Insert screenshot)*` with actual images from your notebook).

 ---